rhigham-scwx/shikari/exercises/README.md

 ## Scenario Description

-This demo Gitlab repository has been pre-populated with a small backlog of hunting tasks and abstracts.
+This demo repository has been pre-populated with a small backlog of threat hunting tasks (issues) and abstracts.
+The goal is to prioritize the backlog by rating the hunts based on a combination of the amount of effort required and the value, (severity of impact, likelihood of producing true positives, etc), each potential threat hunt might have.
+The backlog

+> Note: The discussion of whether you have the data comes later and should not play into the effort discussion.

 **Backlog Grooming**